 Cross-listed: MCOM 472.

 Prerequisite: ANTH 302.

 ANTH 470 Linguistic Field Methods: Language and Culture Learning (3 sem. hrs.)

 An introduction to various facets of linguistic field work with an emphasis on language acquisition.
 Students develop self-directed strategies based on personal learning styles.
 Various topics related to field work include text collection, cultural journaling, and technical writing.
 Practical experience in the above topics is gained by working with a speaker of a non-Indo-European language.
 Additional work includes phonological and grammatical analysis of this language.

 Co-requisite(s): LING 460, 480.
 Cross-listed: LING 470.

 Prerequisite(s): LING 210; 310, 330, 360; or

 instructor's consent.
 (3-2; 0-0)

-Art and Design Department
+Art and Design

 ART 140 Introduction to Printmaking (3 sem. hrs.)

-This studio course introduces the basic application and procedures of the two traditional methods of printmaking-relief and screen printing.
+This studio course introduces the basic application and procedures of two traditional methods of printmaking-relief and screen printing.
 The course is designed to provide a positive studio experience for non-art students interested in art and its application to popular culture.
 This course is similar to ART 240, but is intended for non-art majors; therefore ART 140 and ART 240 may not both be taken for credit.

 Prerequisite(s): None.
 (0-3 or 0-3)

+ART 150 Creative Thinking (3 sem. hrs.)

+In this interdisciplinary course, students will gain experience with a wide range of creative thinking practices with a focus on ideation techniques and creative problem solving methodologies, such as design thinking.
+Students will apply creative problem solving techniques to complex problems and personal interests while learning about the history, key players, and processes that have led to our contemporary understanding of creativity.
+Students will develop their capacity for flexible and original thinking, and will begin cultivating habits that support their ability to quickly adapt and innovate in our rapidly changing world.

+Prerequisite(s): None (0-3; 0-3)

 ART 180 Integration Forum (0 sem. hrs.)

 A seminar for students in all levels of the program, this course is required for all majors each semester (concentrations and minors are encouraged to attend).
 The core of the class is a visiting lecture series facilitating presentations, critiques, and communication amongst local artists, faculty, and students.
-The class covers topical issues in art; facilitates communication regarding departmental and professional practices; creates a community of inquiry supporting one

-another's production; addresses issues common to students of art; and supports the integration of faith and art in preparation for a life in the arts.
+The class covers topical issues in art; facilitates communication regarding departmental and professional practices; creates a community of inquiry supporting one another's production; addresses issues common to students of art; and supports the integration of faith and art in preparation for a life in the arts.

 Prerequisite(s): None.